ribokit/ribokit.github.io/repos/biers/rnastructure.md

 [structure_pred, bpp_pred] = rna_structure(sequence, d_1D, offset, seqpos, d_2D, 100, 0);
 ```

 The arguments are described in `help rna_structure`.
+Actual example commands are given below.

 > You can feed it pseudo-free energy bonus of **1D** data, or **2D** data, or both.
 Make sure the dimensions of `sequence` match with `seqpos`, and `d_1D` or `d_2D`.